Govind-Patwal/braintoy_iris/README.md

-# braintoy_iris
+# IRIS dataset's ML model on the cloud

+### Overview

-[www.braintoy.ai](https://braintoy.ai/) is a MachineLearning Operating System, that makes creating and deploying ML models a breeze
+The deployment is done using [www.braintoy.ai](https://braintoy.ai/), which is a MachineLearning Operating System.
+It that makes creating and deploying ML models a breeze.

-## Current deployment
+### Current deployment
-Dataset: iris
+- Dataset: iris
-Model: Classification
+- Model: Classification

-## Link to the live website:
+### Link to the live website:

 [Live Website](https://govind-patwal.github.io/braintoy_iris/)